/

 We use a finings product which is not derived from fish and is certified as vegan

 We only use finings in our cask conditioned beers.
-Therefore these beers are vegan friendly (except our Milk Stout - Ghost Town - which contains Lactose).
+Therefore these beers are vegan friendly (except our Milk Stout Ghost Town and Funk IPA which contain Lactose).
 We do not use finings in our bottled beers, keg beers or mini-keg beers

 • Smart Living Awards 2022